continuedev/continue/docs/docs/customize/deep-dives/codebase.md

 If you want to see exactly what files Continue has indexed, the metadata is stored in `~/.continue/index/index.sqlite`.
 You can use a tool like [DB Browser for SQLite](https://sqlitebrowser.org/) to view the `tag_catalog` table within this file.

 If you need to force a refresh of the index, reload the VS Code window with `cmd/ctrl + shift + p` + "Reload Window".

+## Repository map

+Models in the Claude 3, Llama 3.1, Gemini 1.5, and GPT-4o families will automatically use a [repository map](../context-providers.md#repository-map) during codebsae retrieval, which allows the model to understand the structure of your codebase and use it to answer questions.
+Currently, the repository map only contains the filepaths in the codebase.